-Daniel Laguardia is a partner in the firm’s Litigation practice with two decades of experience representing corporations and various financial institutions including banks, broker-dealers, hedge funds, mutual funds and private equity funds, in securities litigation, internal investigations, regulatory matters and complex commercial litigation.
-He has extensive litigation experience across a broad spectrum of substantive areas, including securities and complex financial products, financial markets, mergers & acquisitions disputes, shareholder actions, distressed debt and bankruptcy issues, and commercial contracts, and has achieved a strong record of success for clients in trial and appellate courts.
+Daniel Laguardia is a partner in the firm's Litigation practice and Head of the Bay Area Offices.
+He has two decades of experience providing clients with counsel and advocacy.
+He has represented individuals, corporations, and various financial institutions including banks, broker-dealers, hedge funds, mutual funds and private equity funds, in securities litigation, internal investigations, regulatory matters and complex commercial litigation.
+He has extensive litigation experience across a broad spectrum of substantive areas, including securities and complex financial products, financial markets, mergers & acquisitions disputes, shareholder actions, distressed debt and bankruptcy issues, and commercial contracts, and he has achieved a strong record of success for clients in trial and appellate courts.

 In addition to the representation of clients in all aspects of strategic litigation planning and practice, Mr. Laguardia regularly counsels clients on pre-dispute situation management, risk-control, high exposure transactions, compliance, and board governance issues.
 He conducts internal investigations for clients and board committees and reviews and advises on corporate compliance provisions, governance structures, and controls.